Stakeholders met in Washington D.C at the Africa Fintech Summit to form partnerships, mobilize investments and address industry challenges.

 “We believe that believes increased collaboration between Fintech Founders, Strategic Industry leaders, Diasporan Investors, as well as global regulators, is essential to unlocking the potential of Fintech in Africa, Financial inclusion as well as innovation capital in the eruptive African Fintech ecosystem,” said Zekarias Amsalu, Co-Founder of AFTS in an earlier interview.

-U.S. Treasury Secretary Janet Yellen called on the World Bank to undertake additional reforms this year to expand its ability to help developing countries meet global challenges including reducing extreme poverty and climate change.
+At the same time, U.S. Treasury Secretary Janet Yellen called on the World Bank to undertake additional reforms this year to expand its ability to help developing countries meet global challenges including reducing extreme poverty and climate change.